evoqfinance/evoq-finance-contracts/README.md

 # Evoq

-Evoq is a peer-to-peer lending protocol built on top of lending protocol like Venus.
+Evoq is a modular money market optimizer interacting with the existing lending protocols.
 As a pool optimizer, Evoq connects lenders with borrowers directly, improving capital efficiency and yields while maintaining liquidity and risk levels of the underlying protocol.

 ## Usage